 Coming in at £20–£60 PSF, wood can be an affordable option, with more expensive options available as well.

 A simple cleaning solution of warm water and a little soap is all that's required to keep your wood nice and clean.

-Corian is a man-made, solid-surface material made from an acrylic polymer resin and alumina trihydrate.
+Corian is an artificial, solid-surface material made from acrylic polymer resin and alumina trihydrate.
 Its shiny and sleek style lends itself particularly well to ultra-modern kitchens as the surface is made to be completely seamless.
 As well as looking fantastic, this smooth surface is naturally resistant to the accumulation of dirt.
 While arguably the nicest colour of Corian is the classic white, there are numerous colours to choose from, including beige, blue, green, grey and red.

 Cleaning could not be easier.
 All that’s required is to wipe down the surface with a damp cloth.
-You’ll find it difficult to stain your Corian worktop, however, if you do it should be easy to clean off using a standard kitchen cleaning spray.
+You’ll find it difficult to stain your Corian worktop; however, it should be easy to clean off using a standard kitchen cleaning spray if you do.

 Unfortunately, the silky smooth finish of Corian worktops doesn’t last forever, as minor scrapes and scores will accumulate over time.
 The plastic and resin components are also not great at dealing with heat, so it is advised you set aside an area with a heat resistant board for hot dishes.

 While you might be more accustomed to seeing stainless steel in your cutlery drawer rather than as your kitchen worktop, this remarkably versatile material makes for an excellent choice.

 There are many reasons to choose stainless steel worktops, especially if you do a lot of cooking.
 They can tolerate extremely high temperatures, are practically impossible to stain and are impermeable to water.
 Stainless steel is also super simple to clean; wipe down with a hot soapy sponge, and your good to go.